Skip to main content

 Deleting an app removes the public route.
 The service inside the VM is unaffected.

-See Delete App for details.
+See Delete App for the API form.

 Complete Example: Deploy a Python Server